Jānis Fabriciuss

-Jānis Fabriciuss (Russian: Ян Фри́цевич Фабри́циус, Jan Fritsevich Fabricius; 26 June [O. S. 14 June] 1877, near the Zlekas Parish, now the Ventspils region of Latvia – 24 August 1929 near Sochi) was a Latvian Soviet commander and commissar of the Red Army.
+Jānis Fabriciuss (Russian: Ян Фри́цевич Фабри́циус, Jan Fritsevich Fabricius; 26 June [O. S. 14 June] 1877 – 24 August 1929) was a Latvian Soviet commander and commissar of the Red Army.

 Biography

 Jānis Fabriciuss was born into the family of Latvian farm workers near Ventspils in the Courland Governorate.
 He was active in the revolutionary movement since 1891 and participated in different protests such as the "Potato Riots" which was a workers' strike in Windawa.
 He graduated from the Alexander Gymnasium in Riga in 1894.

-He started his military in the Imperial Russian Army in 1900 and served in the Lithuanian Life Guard Regiment.
+He started his military in the Imperial Russian Army in 1900 and served in the Lithuanian Life Guards Regiment.
 After being transferred reserve, he worked at a Riga machine-building plant.
 Fabriciuss joined of the Russian Social Democratic Labour Party in 1903 and in 1904, he was sentenced by the Riga District Court to four years in hard labor with subsequent exile to Yakutia.
 During the years 1913 to 1915, he served his exile in Sakhalin.

-In 1915 he was again called up for military service and enlisted in the 1st Latvian Rifle Regiment.
+In 1915 he was called up for military service again and enlisted in the 1st Latvian Rifle Regiment.
 He fought with the regiment on the Northern Front and was wounded four times.
 He rose to the rank of senior non-commissioned officer.
 According to other publications of the post-Soviet period, by the February Revolution, Fabricius was still on Sakhalin.

-On 23 April 1917 he was member of the Sakhalin Council of Workers' and Soldiers' Deputies, after which he leaves for Moscow.
+On 23 April 1917 he was a member of the Sakhalin Council of Workers' and Soldiers' Deputies, after which he left for Moscow.

-From January 1918 he was member of the All-Russian Central Executive Committee.
+From January 1918 he was a member of the All-Russian Central Executive Committee.
 From February 1918 he served as the commander of the Gdov detachment and then military commissar of the Gdov-Toroshinsky region, the chairman of the Military Revolutionary Committee of the Pskov district.
 Fabriciuss distinguished himself in battles against the German interventionists and rebel formations under the command of Sergei Bulak-Balakhovich.
 In late 1918 - early 1919, he was the commissar of the 2nd Novgorod rifle division during the liberation of Latvia.